Battle of Alnwick (1174): Background

-The battle
+Battle

 William made the fatal error of allowing his army to spread out, instead of concentrating them around his base at Alnwick.
 On the night of 11 July, a party of about four hundred mounted knights, led by Ranulf de Glanvill, set out from Newcastle and headed towards Alnwick.
 This small fighting force contained several seasoned knights, who had fought against the Scots before.
 They reached Alnwick shortly after dawn after becoming lost in heavy fog.
 There they found William’s encampment, where the Scottish king was only protected by a bodyguard of perhaps sixty fighting men.
 At the sound of alarm, William rushed from his tent and hurriedly prepared to fight.
 The English force charged and the Scottish king and his bodyguard met the charge head on.
 The fighting did not last long.
 William’s horse was killed beneath him and he was captured.
 Those of his followers who had not been killed surrendered.